 Experience with online shopping for food is higher among younger people.
 While one-third of people aged 18-24 years old regularly shops like this, among the ones who are 65+, only seven percent have tried it at least once.

 Food e-shops in Prague and in the central Bohemian region have the largest customer base.
-In Vysocina district and Olomouc district the service is used the least.
-In general, it is most frequently used by people in large cities with a population of more than 100,000 people, or by the residents of small villages of up to 2000 inhabitants.
+In Vysocina district and Olomouc district, the service is used the least.
+It is most frequently used by people in large cities with a population of more than 100,000 people or by the residents of small villages of up to 2000 inhabitants.

 Also, more customers come from people with higher education.
-On the contrary, the type of the household has very little impact on the frequency of online shopping for food.
+On the contrary, the type of household has minimal impact on online shopping frequency for food.
 The frequency is the same in single-person households and in families with children.

 A little bit less than one-fifth of the people have shopped on Rohlik.cz in the past; for one in eight respondents, this e-shop is the one they choose most often.
 Also, almost one-fifth of the respondents used Kosik.cz at least once.
 One out of ten persons chose it as the favourite e-shop selling food.